MicrosoftDocs/learn/learn-pr/wwl-azure/design-implement-network-monitoring/includes/4-monitor-networks-using-azure-network-watcher.md

 **NSG Flow Logs.** NSG Flow Logs maps IP traffic through a network security group.
 Common use cases for NSG flow logs include:

  -  **Network Monitoring**.
 Identify unknown or undesired traffic.
 Monitor traffic levels and bandwidth consumption.
 Filter flow logs by IP and port to understand application behavior.
 Export Flow Logs to analytics and visualization tools of your choice to set up monitoring dashboards.
  -  **Usage monitoring and optimization**.
 Identify top talkers in your network.
-Combine with GeoIP data to identify cross-region traffic.
+Combine with other data to identify cross-region traffic.
 Understand traffic growth for capacity forecasting.
 Use data to remove overtly restrictive traffic rules.
  -  **Compliance**.
 Use flow data to verify network isolation and compliance with enterprise access rules.
  -  **Network forensics and security analysis**.
 Analyze network flows from compromised IPs and network interfaces.
 Export flow logs to any SIEM or IDS tool of your choice.